yarray/frpy/README.rst

 **Thread-safety**

 Injecting an event to a stream with a clock is thread-safe since all actions will be scheduled by its clock.
-Inject an event to an orphan stream is *NOT* thread-safe.
+Injecting an event to an orphan stream is *NOT* thread-safe.
 Users have to be careful if use streams in a clock-free style.

 **Clock compatiblities**